 - chunkingdetails.dita has rules involving @copy-to in the discussion of rules for chunking.
-To the degree that these rules survive the separate chunking rework, this topic will need to be updated to remove references to @copy-to. - chunkingexamples.dita examples include those with @copy-to.
+To the degree that these rules survive the separate chunking rework, this topic will need to be updated to remove references to @copyto. - chunkingexamples.dita examples include those with @copy-to.
 They will need to be reworked as appropriate. - ditamap-attributes.dita has a definition of the @copy-to attribute.
 It will need to be removed. - dtd-coding-element-types.dita and reconciling-topic-and-mapmetadata.dita show example attribute list declarations that includes @copy-to. - metadata-in-maps-and-topics.dita has a statement about maps being allowed to (MAY) override topic short descriptions if @copy-to is specified.
 Remove this language. - processing-key-referencesgeneral.dita mentions @copy-to under the section title "Reusing a topic in multiple key scopes".
-This statement needs to be revised to remove mention of @copy-to. - reconciling-topic-and-mapmetadata.dita has an entry for <shortdesc> that refers to the same implication for shortdesc replacement when @copy-to is specified similar to the statement in metadata-in-maps-and-topics.dita.
+This statement needs to be revised to remove mention of @copy-to.
+May be appropriate or necessary to add discussion of <resourceid>. - reconciling-topic-and-mapmetadata.dita has an entry for <shortdesc> that refers to the same implication for shortdesc replacement when @copy-to is specified similar to the statement in

+'''

+metadata-in-maps-and-topics.dita.
 Remove this language.

+'''